Skip to main content

 Written by Support

-You can import (relatively simple) timelines into Eddie.
-The use case here is if you cull/shorten your footage on a timeline first and then you want Eddie to create edits from that.
+The use case here is if you cull/shorten your footage on a timeline first and then you want Eddie to create edits from that or if you create synced timelines/dirty multicams (ie creating multicams on the timeline)

 Note: timeline/sequence import only supported for Pro / Pro+ subscribers.
 To subscribe, see here.